TeamPandory/pandorytool/README.md

 ## Support Us!
 pandorytool has been worked on with blood, sweat and tears.
 If you would like us to continue work on this tool, please consider grabbing us a Coffee at https://www.buymeacoffee.com/CKZbiXa.
-* All users that donate will be provided with the latest, unlocked and compiled version of Pandory.
-If required, we will
+* All users that donate will be provided with the latest, unlocked, compiled version of Pandory.
+Those that have donated shall be remembered forever in the THANKS HIGHSCORE CHART underneath *with optional message*

 ## Clone and compile
 ```